Arizona Receives More Sports Betting Applications Than Licenses

 Arizona is projected to be a flourishing sports betting market with an increasing population.
 For instance, Phoenix – the capital city of the state – is home to most pro sports leagues.

 The city, which regularly hosts major events, will have the Super Bowl in 2023.

-There are no daily fantasy sports (DFS) in Arizona, which included it during this year’s legislation.
-DFS will go live Aug.
+There are no daily fantasy sports (DFS) in Arizona, which was included during this year’s legislation.
+DFS will go live on Aug.
 28.